caioarantes/ravi-qgis-plugin/README.md

 - **Earth Engine Authentication Failed**: Ensure you have the necessary requirements as explained in the authentication tab.
 - **AOI Errors**: Verify the AOI file is valid and has a valid CRS (EPSG:4326 preferred).

+### Contribute to the Project

+Contributions are welcome!
+Please visit the [GitHub repository](https://github.com/caioarantes/ravi-qgis-plugin) to get started.

 ### Reporting Issues

 If you encounter any issues or have suggestions for improvements, please open an issue in the [GitHub Issues](https://github.com/caioarantes/ravi-qgis-plugin/issues) section.